 Skip to Content, Navigation, or Footer.

-Are students feeling “voter fatigue” in the aftermath of Election 2024?
+Are students feeling “voter fatigue” in the aftermath of the 2024 election?

 As the 2024 Election came to a close, many Americans felt run-down from the constant political shoutouts in different parts of everyday life, which has led to many feeling worn out from the election cycle.